shashwatha411/shashwatha411/README.md

 # Hello there 👋
 - 🌱 I’m currently pursuing Computer Science & Engineering
 - 🤔 I’m excited to work on web development projects
-- 🔭 Currently tracing my path to becoming a humble developer
+- 🔭 Currently tracing my path to becoming a software developer
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shashwatha-karkera-64bb58202/)

 ## Some Math :bar_chart: